montoyadamien/Youtube-Comment-Like-Unlike/README.md

     - optional
     - value: any positive integer
     - default: 30
+  - --region
+    - Specify the region that should be allowed for the video
+    - optional
+    - value: any two length country code
 - The script will then ask you to open your browser in order to grant you a Google access token
 - Authorize things and copy the token that Google returns you
 - Paste the token in the console